 Khmelnitsky (also spelled Khmelnytskyi, Khmelnytsky), former (until 1954) Proskurov, is a city and administrative center of Khmelnitsky region, western Ukraine.

 It is standing along the upper Yuzhny (Southern) Bug River.
 The city is a highway and railway junction of the region.

 Area code - +380 382; postal codes - 29000-29027.

-Khmelnitsky was first time mentioned in chronicles of 1493, it was called Proskirov then.
+It was first time mentioned in the chronicles of 1493.
+It was called Proskirov that time.
 In the second half of the 16th century, the fortress was built there.
-Originally a Polish military post, Khmelnitsky was seized by Cossacks during the mid-17th century.
+Originally, a Polish military post, it was seized by the Cossacks in the mid-17th century.

-Present day Khmelnitsky is a large industrial center of Podoliya area.
-In 2004, there were 56 industrial works, which produced about 35 per cent of all the output of Khmelnitsky oblast.
+Present day city is a large industrial center of Podoliya area producing about 40% of all the output of the region.

 Khmelnitsky is an important cultural center.
 Educational and cultural facilities include a technological institute, theater and philharmonic hall.

 The Cathedral of the Nativity of the Virgin.
 It is the oldest stone building in the city (1837).
 The cathedral was built on the site of the first Orthodox church of the 18th century burned down in 1822.
 Vaiser Street, 15-a.

 The Catholic Church of St. Vincent de Paul.
 The Dominican monastery with the Church of St. Vincent de Paul was founded by the means of the town owner K. Senyuta in 1612.
 The present building was constructed in 1789.
 The Catholic monastery lasted until 1859, after that the church was rebuilt into the Orthodox church.